HyperGH/SnedDocs/src/modules/tags.md

 For some advanced features, see the full command list below.

+## Permissions

+Permissions in this category are controlled via the `tags` permission-node. `moderation` implicitly inherits this node.
+For more information about permissions, please see [Permissions](./permissions.md).

 ## Commands

 Below you will find all the tag-related commands, and a brief description of each of them.
 For detailed command usage, you can  type `sn help <command_name>` in any of the channels where the bot is present.